Quench Botanics Mesmerice Brightening Concealer

 Limonene is a known skin sensitizer.
 Because grapefruit peel oil can contain furanocoumarins, this ingredient can also cause phototoxicity.
 It is possible to created furanocoumarin-free versions that are not phototoxic; it is best to reach out to the brand if you have questions about this ingredient in your cosmetics.

-Learn more about Citrus Paradisi Peel OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Citrus Paradisi Peel OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilJasminum Officinale Oil is obtained from the jasmine flower.
 The flower has antioxidant and antimicrobial properties.